 - Charities such as Goodwill, Salvation Army and Habitat for Humanity will also consider taking old mattresses if they’re in good condition and can be reused.

-- For deliveries in the state of Iowa only, Homemakers will remove your old mattress and box spring when they deliver your new one!
+- For in-home deliveries in the state of Iowa, Homemakers will remove your old mattress and box spring for a small additional fee.

 So, how often should you change your mattress?
 Hopefully, after reading this roadmap, you have an idea on when to replace your mattress based on the type of bed you have, the signs of deterioration, and the how you treat it.
 Remember, having some mattress knowledge and giving a little mattress love can go a long way in the lifespan of your mattress.